Dietrich von Hildebrand: Categories of motivation

-The Heart
+Sacred Heart of Jesus

 In addition to the traditionally-distinguished intellect and will, Hildebrand argues in The Heart that some feelings or affective acts are properly personal acts.
 A personal or spiritual act is one that is not just caused in us, but is motivated by intentional awareness of its object.
 While Hildebrand grants that many feelings are purely bodily acts, which are caused by physiological or other physical events, he also argues that many feelings are intentional (that is, object-directed) acts.
 These include feelings of love, reverence, gratitude, disgust, hatred, and pride.
 Many such affective acts are responses to values; some values call for feelings as their proper response.
 It is a sign that some feelings are properly speaking personal or spiritual that they are meaningful, motivated responses to values.
 A person is not fully virtuous until he or she gives valuable goods their proper affective response; to merely perform morally right acts or hold true beliefs is not sufficient for full virtue, or for giving objects and persons all that is due to them.
 Feelings must be received as a gift, and cannot be forced by our own volitions, but we can encourage the right feelings to arise by voluntarily sanctioning them and by voluntarily disavowing undue feelings.
 As in his discussion of values, Hildebrand writes a lot about distinguishing kinds of feelings, and about analyzing their place in the moral life, as well as in the Christian life—something he emphasizes by a careful analysis of the Sacred Heart of Jesus.